A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Proof of Theoretical Results

 \subsubsection{Proof of Corollary \ref{corrl_core_ase}}

-In this section, we focus on the proof of Corollary \ref{corrl_core_ase}, which corresponds to the ASE case, for the purpose of comparing ASE and DASE.
-The proof follows the same structure as that of DASE and is based on the general ASE analysis in \parencite{sussman2012consistent}.
+\begin{proof} In this section, we focus on the proof of Corollary \ref{corrl_core_ase}, which establishes the misclustering rate for ASE for core-periphery networks.
+The proof follows the same structure as that of DASE and is based on the general network ASE analysis in \cite{sussman2012consistent}.